jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

-that combines the IT SOC and the vSOC into a single entity that manages a broad security operations center, covering security elements of the entire vehicle lifecycle from design to manufacturing (e.g OT monitoring of vehicle production) and operations. within a broader connected vehicle
+that combines the IT SOC and the vSOC into a single entity that manages a broad security operations center, covering security elements of the entire vehicle lifecycle— from design to manufacturing (e.g., OT monitoring of vehicle production) and operations. within a broader connected vehicle